-SECTION 8 Filling a prescription Section 0.4 Dravida vaur mambarahin information Section 8.1 Provide your membership information
+SECTION 8 Filling a prescription Section 8.1 Provide your membership information

 To fill your prescription, provide your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
 The network pharmacy will automatically bill the plan for our share of your drug cost.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.